AmblesideOnline for Groups Form 3A Booklist

 24. Ourselves: approximately 22 pages per term.
 This book will continue through all the remaining years of the AO curriculum.
 This is the 4th volume of Mason's 6 Volume Series.
 Pages 1-65 of Book 1 are scheduled this year.

-Also available in a modern English paraphrase that can be read online or purchased.
-(K) The paraphrase of Book I, Self-Knowledge, the first half of Volume 4, can be purchased from lulu.com as a separate paperback book, with this caveat: Sometimes it's necessary to use a paraphrase - everybody has to start somewhere and a brand new student might feel like they're dealing with a foreign language and need to ease up on one or two books - but consistently relying on paraphrases won't do your student any favors.
+There is a modern English paraphrase that can be read online or purchased. ($amzn) (K) Caveat: Sometimes it's necessary to use a paraphrase - everybody has to start somewhere and a brand new student might feel like they're dealing with a foreign language and need to ease up on one or two books - but consistently relying on paraphrases won't do your student any favors.

 Term 1: Book 1 pg 1-20